dlannan/sokol-luajit/README.md

 # sokol-luajit

+Update 11/12/2024
+- Breaking changes happening.
+The build system works but Ive decided to change to use an FBP styled system (see FBP readme).
+- I hope to have a 'usable' new system in the next couple of weeeks.

 A luajit set of ffi wrappers for the excellent sokol framework,

 - [x] Win64 Binaries - samples and remotery working